jiajiagao1231/electrooptical-materials/README.md

     - Check the box next to "Hyperpolarizability" under the "Type of calculation" section (number 5 in Figure 4).
     - A box will appear where you can enter your desired Lambda in nm.
     - If additional frequencies are needed, press the green cross to add another frequency in the new box that appears.
+    - If MP2 calculation is needed, click "MP2" button under "Type of Calculation" (in Figure ?).
+At this point, there is no need to specify the functional in "DFT Options".

 **Note**: In this WANO, the default hyperpolarizability calculation is the Pockels effect.
 For more details, please refer to the parameters explanation.